DIY stands for “do it yourself”.

 Not knowing to include a particular clause in a legal document can leave you open to a lawsuit or worse yet, without recourse for a perceived negative action against you.

-DIY And Medical Issues
+DIY Medical (AKA Self-Diagnosis)

 I don’t expect everyone to agree with all of these points or my views on DIY.